Unknown3982938/T90M-Function-Tank-Model/README.md

   - Stable 5V rail for microcontroller and sensors
   - Higher voltage rail for motors and servos

-(Add wiring diagram here in future updates)
+(Adding wiring diagram here in future updates)

 ---